5 of the Fastest Cars in the World: And They’re Street Legal

 Koenigsegg Agera RS Thor Chassis 161 Thor.
 Photo: Bryan S

 Holding onto the top production car speed record is the Swedish Koenigsegg Agera RS.
-The undefeated top speed record of 277.87 mph was set on November 4, 2017 on a public road in Nevada.
+The undefeated top speed record of 277.87 mph was set on November 4, 2017 on a public road in Nevada, making it the fastest car in the world for street use.
 Only 25 handcrafted versions of the vehicle are said to have been produced from 2015 to 2018, and it’s currently valued at around $10 million.
 With its advanced aerodynamics and stability management, the Agera RS is a technology powerhouse—fully homologated for sale around the world.

 The Bugatti Chiron Super Sport